 A counting distribution is a discrete probability distribution that takes on the non-negative integers (0, 1, 2, …).
 Counting distributions are useful when we want to model occurrences of a certain random events.
 The three commonly used counting distributions would be the Poisson distribution, the binomial distribution and the negative binomial distribution.
 All three counting distributions can be generated recursively.
-For these three distributions, the ratio of any two consecutive probabilities can be expressed as a linear quantity.
+For these three distributions, the ratio of any two consecutive probabilities multiplied by integers can be expressed as a linear quantity.

 To make the last point in the preceding paragraph clear, let’s set some notations.
 For any integer , let be the probability that the counting distribution in question takes on the value .
 For example, if we are considering the counting random variable , then .
-Let’s look at the situation where the ratio of any two consecutive values of can be expressed as a linear expression for some constants and .
+Let’s look at the situation where the ratio of any two consecutive values of can be expressed as an expression for some constants and .

 Any counting distribution that satisfies the recursive relation (1) is said to be a member of the (a,b,0) class of distributions.
 Note that the recursion starts at .
 Does that mean can be any probability value we assign?
 The value of is fixed because all the must sum to 1.

 The three counting distribution mentioned above – Poisson, binomial and negative binomial – are all members of the (a,b,0) class.
 In fact the (a,b,0) class essentially has three distributions.
 In other words, any member of (a,b,0) class must be one of the three distributions – Poisson, binomial and negative binomial.

 An (a,b,0) distribution has its usual parameters, e.g. Poisson has a parameter , which is its mean.
 So we need to way to translate the usual parameters to and from the parameters and .
 This is shown in the table below.